 The subject links well with art, textiles, graphics, history, classical civilisation, English literature and religious studies.
 There are also scientific and mathematical links and some students study history of art alongside completely unrelated subjects

-In Year 12 you will develop the skills of analysis and interpretation you will look at wide range of examples of art and architecture drawn from ancient Greece right through to the present day.
+In developing the skills of analysis and interpretation, you will look at a wide range of examples of art and architecture drawn from Ancient Greece right through to the present day.